bonni208/Business_Ethics/Business_Ethics.md

 Mike Caulfield has developed a great course to get us up and running with SIFT.
 I'm going to be making use of a lot what he has shared in his [Check, Please!
 Starter Course](https://checkpleasecc.notion.site/checkpleasecc/Check-Please-Starter-Course-ae34d043575e42828dc2964437ea4eed), which he has made available under a Creative Commons license[^1].
 As long as I attribute what I share to Mike's work and point people back to his Check, Please!
 Starter Course, we're good (ethically and legally speaking).

-Throughout this lesson of the course, I will block off the sections written by and provided by Mike Caulfield, so you can tell it apart from what I'm sharing.
+Throughout this lesson of the course, I will quote block the sections written by and provided by Mike Caulfield, so you can tell it apart from what I'm sharing.
 Normally, this is how I quote other people, or make something stand out.

 > CC BY  [Mike Caulfield's Check, Please!
 Starter Course](https://checkpleasecc.notion.site/checkpleasecc/Check-Please-Starter-Course-ae34d043575e42828dc2964437ea4eed)
 >